The Whole Bible Can Teach Us about God and Instruct Us in His Ways

 Yes, there were various portions of what later became the New Testament being circulated among the followers of Jesus, but they also shared other texts that didn’t make it into today’s Bible.
 Therefore, Paul couldn’t have meant for all scripture to encompass the New Testament.

-From his perspective, when he said, “all scripture,” he envisioned the texts that were available to the Jewish people.
-That would certainly include the Old Testament) and may have included other supporting religious documents).
+From Paul’s perspective, when he said, all scripture, he envisioned the texts that were available to the Jewish people at that time.
+This would certainly include the Old Testament) and may have included other supporting religious documents).

 The version of the Bible in use in Paul’s time was the Septuagint, a Greek translation of the Old Testament.
-The Septuagint included the thirty-nine books we have in our Old Testament, but it also included more.
+The Septuagint included the thirty-nine books Protestants have in their Old Testament, but it also included more.

 That’s something to think about.

-If the Apocrypha is part of what Paul meant when he said, “all scripture,” then the Apocrypha is also “useful for teaching, rebuking, correcting and training in righteousness.”
-When Paul writes that all scripture is profitable, I take him seriously.
-Click To Tweet
+If the Apocrypha is part of what Paul meant when he said, all scripture, then the Apocrypha is also “useful for teaching, rebuking, correcting and training in righteousness.”

 - 1 Esdras